All Episodes

 Teddy Roosevelt gave us the minimum wage.

-He busted up the big corporations, trust busting, he uh gave Food and Drug Act, Federal Reserve Act, 16th Amendment income tax, Teddy Roosevelt, and and his stooge Taft.
+He gave Food and Drug Act, Federal Reserve Act, 16th Amendment income tax.

 Government control of corporations versus trust busting.

-And yet, yet you're my model.
+And that's that's that's my model.

 That's my hero.

-Teddy Roseville, yeah, yeah.
+Teddy Roosevelt, yeah, yeah.

 Taking it to Castro.

-No, Castro wasn't alive.
+No, Castro wasn't 11.

 Oh, well, you know what I mean.

-Welcome, sir, to the EIB network.
+Robert, San Diego, California, welcome, sir, to the EIB Network.

 Great to have you here.

-And Teddy Roosevelt won a Nobel prize, too.
+And Teddy Roosevelt won a Nobel Prize, too.

 Hi.